arikshvarts/GitExpertise/README.md

 # GitExpertise
-TechWithTim Tutorial
+# From TechWithTim Tutorial
-This is a try gt project.
+This is a try git project.
 learning and trying new things.